-If your asset is running Solaris 11 and if you are planning to make the ASR Manager the endpoint URL, then ensure the designated HTTP(S) port is open to the ASR Manager.
+If your asset is running Solaris 11 and if you are planning to use the ASR Manager Relay function, then ensure the designated HTTP(S) port is open to the ASR Manager.

 If your asset is running Solaris 11 and if you are planning on a direct connect back to Oracle, then ensure connectivity with the following command: